stainless-api/stl-api/docs/docs/getting-started.md

 :::

-At the moment, Stainless can be used with Next.js.
-Support for standalone and Express apps is coming soon.
+At the moment, Stainless can be used with Next.js and Express.
+Support for standalone apps is coming soon.
 We will soon provide a `create-stl-app` API.
 Until then:

 ## Installation